A Proud History

 The school buildings are named to remember the history of Trinity and members of its community:

-St Joseph’s Wing (after the original secondary school) incorporates the computer facilities and the Paatsch Library (after long-serving librarian, Mrs Helen Paatsch, and her late husband Frank) which contains the library, audio-visual store and careers room.
+St Joseph’s Resource Centre (after the original secondary school) incorporates the Paatsch Library (after long-serving librarian, Mrs Helen Paatsch, and her late husband Frank), Information Technology, Media, Careers and study areas.

 Rice Wing (after Blessed Edmund Rice, Founder of the Christian Brothers) incorporating the Barrett Science Rooms (after Br Clem Barrett, our longest serving Principal) which contains classrooms and the specialist science rooms.